Chest Injury

 • Fast, shallow breathing

-• Blue tinges to lips and skin
+• Blue lips and skin

-• Pale, clammy skin
+• Pale, sweaty skin

 • Uneven chest movements

-• Sound of air being drawn into the wound
+• Sound of air being drawn into the wound.

-• Blood may be bubbling
+• Blood may be bubbling.

 Treatment